Gate 5 Industrial Art Festival

 Renaissance Weirton Corp.
 Launches the Gate 5 Industrial Art Festival

-Celebrating the skills and materials that were crafted during the peak of manufacturing in Northern West Virginia, Gate 5 will celebrate art created using metal, clay, glass and repurposed scrap.
+Celebrating the skills gained and materials crafted during the peak of manufacturing in Northern West Virginia, the Gate 5 Industrial Art Festival will launch on Saturday, Oct.
+20 at the Weirton Event Center in the heart of downtown, showcasing art created using metal, clay, glass and re-purposed scrap.

-The festival was named by Mayor Harold Miller in honor of the No. 5 Gate on Main Street, which was the entrance into Weirton Steel’s Strip Steel shop.
+The new festival, sponsored by the nonprofit Renaissance Weirton Corp., was named by Mayor Harold Miller in honor of the No. 5 Gate on Main Street, an employee gate located in front of Weirton Steel’s Strip Steel operation.

 “Materials came in the Strip Steel operation behind the No. 5 Gate were transformed into cold rolled, hot rolled and rolled coils for galvanized steel,” Miller said.
 “Employees entered through Gate 5 and learned valuable skills that many of them still use today, but in new and interesting ways.
 A festival that honors the materials and skills used in manufacturing is a way to honor our history and our families’ heritage.”